-As parents, guiding our kids towards living a life with an “attitude of gratitude” is no easy feat.
-After all, how do we actually teach our kids what gratitude means, and how they can demonstrate it on the daily?
+As parents, guiding our kids towards living a life with an “attitude of gratitude” is no easy feat (especially in 2020, right?).
+After all, how do we actually teach our kids what gratitude means and how they can demonstrate it on the daily?
 Thankfully (see what we did there?!) for all of us, it starts with simple acts and words that even the youngest of kids can understand.
-We’re sharing 12 easy things you can do to raise a grateful kid.
-Keep reading to see them all.
+We’re sharing 18 easy things you can do to raise a grateful kid.
+Keep reading to see them all (you’ll thank us later).

 2. Give back to the community.
 Acts of service are great ways to instill gratitude in kids.
 Consider participating in a local park clean-up, donate canned goods to a food pantry, or give away unused clothes and toys.
 There are also lots of ways you can volunteer right from your own home.